markbrennand/force-framework/source/types/README.md

 // Making the class global means it can be constructed in the forecew namespace.
 //
-global class ExampleInterfaceFactory implements forcefw.Types.Factory {
+global class ExampleInterfaceFactory implements forcefw.TypesV1.Factory {

     // Note that as the interface is being used, we don't have to make the method global. public Object newInstance() {